WebOrigami/docs/src/content/language/comparison.md

 subtitle: Differences between Origami and JavaScript expressions
 ---

 If you're familiar with JavaScript, Origami is essentially **JavaScript expressions plus paths**.
 It also includes some minor adaptations that make it easier to define sites with expressions.
-An optional set of [shell shorthand](syntax.html#shell-shorthand) features are available when invoking Origami expressions from a command line.

-This table summarizes the differences between Origami and JavaScript expressions:

 <table>
   <tr>